Remi-C/Remi-C.github.io/research_interest.md

 ## Remote sensing
 I worked 3 years in the french mapping agency using mobile mapping data.
 I really like remote sensing, as this research field mixes massive amount of data and a no-bullshit approach.
-Wathever the proposed method, it must really work, not only to write a paper about it.
+Wathever the proposed method, it must really work, not just enough to write a paper about it.

 Furthermore, remote sensing research tend to be really close to the hardware used (Lidar, camera, GPS, etc.), which make the field deeply rooted in engeenering and physics.